+Finally, a post-hoc analysis using the Nemenyi test was performed to examine participant behavior in specific explanations where significant differences were observed, offering a deeper understanding of the underlying patterns in their responses.
+Statistical analyses were performed through Python scripts (version 3.10.12), utilizing libraries such as pingouin (version 0.5.5) for Cronbach's Alpha, scipy.stats (version 1.14.1) for the Shapiro-Wilk and Friedman tests, and pandas (version 2.3.3) for data manipulation.
+This approach ensured accuracy and reproducibility during the text execution.

-\subsubsection{Categories and evaluation questions}
+\subsubsection{Categories and Evaluation Questions}

-To evaluate our explainability proposal in the context of ROS 2 messages interpretation, we have defined a set of questions covering diverse aspects of the navigation process over the \textit{how}, the \textit{what}, the \textit{which}, the \textit{when} and the \textit{where} dimensions.
-These questions provide insights into different stages and components of the three scenarios.
-To structure and improve the understanding and analysis of this set of questions, we have organized them into five different categories.
-These categories range from high-level overviews of navigation to detailed inquiries about trajectory planning, goal completion, and the functioning of the behavior tree.
-The categories also delve into the causes of unexpected behavior or errors in navigation, improving the system explainability whenever an unexpected action occurs.
-Through these questions, we aim to address key concerns in XAI, including understanding why decisions are made, establishing causality between actions, determining success or failure, identifying timing, and disguising the methods by which achievements are realized \citep{gunning2019darpa}.
+To evaluate our explainability proposal in the context of ROS 2 message interpretation, we defined a set of questions covering diverse aspects of the navigation process over the \textit{how}, the \textit{what}, the \textit{which}, the \textit{when} and the \textit{where} dimensions.
+These questions provide insights into the different stages and components of the three scenarios.
+To structure and improve the understanding and analysis of this set of questions, we organized them into five categories.
+These categories range from high-level overviews of navigation to detailed inquiries regarding trajectory planning, goal completion, and BT functioning.
+These categories also delve into the causes of unexpected behavior or errors in navigation, improving the explainability of the system whenever an unexpected action occurs.
+Through these questions, we aim to address key concerns in XAI, including understanding why decisions are made, establishing causality between actions, determining success or failure, identifying timing, and disguising the methods by which achievements are realized \cite{gunning2019darpa}.